top of page

 SOME DOUBTS ABOUT INTERPRETATION OF OECD 237 (2013) RESULTS

-EFSA bee guidance (2013) considers the oral exposure of the larvae over the entire developmental period in the risk assessment schemes while the larvae are feeding.
+EFSA bee guidance (2013) considers the oral exposure of the larvae over the entire developmental period in the risk assessment scheme while the larvae are feeding.

 The OECD 237 protocol (2013) aims at the determination of the lethal dose seventy-two hours (72-h LD50) following single exposure of larvae to a chemical compound.
 The obtained results are commonly used in plant protection products registration process in EU, but our experiences showed that these data have just informative (supportive) character to pesticide active ingredient or formulation profile.